Chief Strategic Partnerships & Communications Officer

 Nancy served on the national board of the Coalition of Essential Schools for more than a decade and is a frequent speaker and teacher for the Harvard Principals’ Center institutes for School Turnaround Leaders, Urban School Leaders, and Race, Equity, Access, and Leadership.
 Nancy is on the Latinos for Education (L4E) teaching team, a graduate of the Association of Latino Administrators and Superintendents (ALAS) Aspiring Superintendents Academy, and a member of Education Leaders of Color (EdLoC) which aims to break through the polarizing divides that have consumed efforts to improve public education.

-Michelle joined NYC Leadership Academy in 2004 and now serves as the organization’s Vice President of Leadership Coaching Services.
+Michelle joined NYC Leadership Academy in 2004 and now serves as the organization’s Chief Learning & Strategy Officer.
 As the designer of the Leadership Academy’s signature coaching model, Michelle is responsible for the implementation of direct service programs as well as capacity building for clients seeking to develop in-house expertise.
 Michelle develops, supports, and supervises our cadre of expert coach practitioners.
 She also brings her extensive experience as a curriculum designer, facilitator and consultant to a range of leadership development initiatives in districts throughout the country.
 Prior to her work with the Leadership Academy, Michelle was the Director of Education for the Union Square Partnership, where she developed an award-winning, public-private partnership that leveraged the resources of the private sector to support NYC public school students through innovative enrichment programs and career readiness opportunities.
 Michelle holds an MA from Teachers College, Columbia University, and a BA from Union College.
 Having reveled in games and puzzles as a child, Michelle continues to take great (perhaps excessive) pride in her ability to complete the New York Times Sunday crossword puzzle.

-Kathleen was part of the NYC Leadership Academy’s launch in 2003 and currently serves as Executive Vice President.
+Kathleen was part of the NYC Leadership Academy’s launch in 2003 and currently serves as Chief Operations Officer.
 She has more than 35 years of experience in education as both an educator and an administrator.
 In her current role, Kathleen oversees NYC Leadership Academy programs including the Aspiring Principals Program (APP) and Leadership Support Services (LSP) and projects for clients across the country.
-Prior to becoming EVP, Kathleen served as Chief Operating Officer responsible for all of the Leadership Academy’s financial and other operations.
 Before joining NYC Leadership Academy, Kathleen spent 20 years at the New York City Department of Education where she held a number of key roles, including Executive Director for the Office of Financial and Management Reporting, Chief of Staff to the Chancellor, and Special Assistant to the Deputy Chancellor of Operations.
 She played a significant role in the strategic planning and implementation of Chancellor Joel I. Klein’s Children First reforms.
 Kathleen holds an M.Ed from William Paterson College, an MS from Fordham University, and a BA from Thomas More College.

 Mary came to NYCLA with over 20 years of experience in education as a teacher, principal, mentor and coach.
 Before joining NYCLA, she worked at New Leaders, Inc, a national non-profit organization, as Executive Director of Content and Assessment, leading the team that designed, developed and delivered content and assessments for the organization.
 She began her career in education as a NYC Teaching Fellow in East Harlem and is also a member of NYCLA’s APP Cohort 3.
 Mary is a certified Courageous Conversations about Race Affiliate and a certified Facilitative Leadership Trainer.